According to some reports online, banking services may become costlier as banks may be planning to:

 It seems an ordinary bank customer will have to bear the unreasonable cost of the Government’s new bank accounts opening drive.
 A large section of which are either inactive or forgotten.
 Even if some of them are active, it makes no sense to charge them, when they were encouraged or lured to open a bank account.

-It must be noted that such burden doesn’t fall on privileged bank customers as well.
+It must be noted that such burden doesn’t fall on privileged bank customers.
 The burden usually is perceived by ordinary bank customers.

 So don’t blame the banks.
 They are asked to service that number of bank accounts which doesn’t make business sense.
 So it will be no surprise if this tax is recovered from minimum balance customers.
-The bank needs some money in the bank account to auto-deduct (charge on its own) such money.
+Why just minimum balance accounts? … Because the bank needs some money in the bank account to auto-deduct (charge on its own) such money.